HitPaw VikPea

 export the upscaled 4k video

-Part 5.
-FAQs of Native 4K vs Upscaled 4K
+FAQs on Native 4K vs Upscaled 4K

 1. How Does Upscaled 4K Compare to Native 1080p?